articleIcon-icon

 This reported move follows the implementation of Presidential Proclamation 10998, which took effect on January 1, 2026, and already restricted entry for 39 countries.
 This latest advisory, while not yet formally proclaimed by the White House, indicates a potentially massive expansion of vetting protocols.

-The Focus: "Public Charge" and Vetting
+The focus: "Public Charge" and vetting

-Are Non-Immigrant Visas and I-140s Affected?
+Are non-immigrant visas and I-140s affected?

-Affected Countries (Per Unofficial Reports)
+Affected Countries (Confirmed)

 Afghanistan, Albania, Algeria, Antigua and Barbuda, Armenia, Azerbaijan, Bahamas, Bangladesh, Barbados, Belarus, Belize, Bhutan, Bosnia, Brazil, Burma, Cambodia, Cameroon, Cape Verde, Colombia, Cote d’Ivoire, Cuba, DRC, Dominica, Egypt, Eritrea, Ethiopia, Fiji, Gambia, Georgia, Ghana, Grenada, Guatemala, Guinea, Haiti, Iran, Iraq, Jamaica, Jordan, Kazakhstan, Kosovo, Kuwait, Kyrgyzstan, Laos, Lebanon, Liberia, Libya, Macedonia, Moldova, Mongolia, Montenegro, Morocco, Nepal, Nicaragua, Nigeria, Pakistan, Republic of the Congo, Russia, Rwanda, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Senegal, Sierra Leone, Somalia, South Sudan, Sudan, Syria, Tanzania, Thailand, Togo, Tunisia, Uganda, Uruguay, Uzbekistan, and Yemen.

-Strategic Alternatives: Looking Beyond the US
+Strategic alternatives: Looking beyond the US

 While the US remains a critical market, the current regulatory climate highlights the importance of a diversified global talent strategy.
 For employers facing uncertainty, maintaining flexibility across jurisdictions can help reduce disruption while US policy evolves.